Pairing Ice Cider with a Norvegan Apple Cake

 As I live in the United States now, and in the “apple state” of New York nonetheless, I naturally became interested in discovering apple and cider culture on this side of the Atlantic.

 Which brings me to Eden Ciders, located in Newport, Vermont.
-This artisan cidery grows over 35 varieties biodynamically and have a close relationship with small growers in the area who all help each other to insure quality fruit and quality ciders.
+This artisan cidery grows over 35 varieties biodynamically and has a close relationship with small growers in the area who all help each other to ensure quality fruit and quality ciders.

 They are known for their award-winning ice ciders, produced from traditional heirloom variety apples, all locally grown.
 Their Heirloom 2015 is their flagship ice cider, which they have produced since 2007.
 Comprised of over 15 varieties, the cider is matured for 36 months in stainless steel and filtered just before bottling.

-This is truly one of those ciders which stuns you with its purity, beauty and utterly delightful flavors and leaves you thinking “ice cider, where have you been all my life!”
+This is truly one of those ciders that stuns you with its purity, beauty, and utterly delightful flavors and leaves you thinking “Ice cider, where have you been all my life!”

 I don’t often pair wines with desserts, because I prefer having either dessert or a dessert wine on its own, finding it too much to have both.
 Not so in this case, and that is precisely because of the crisp acidity that helps balance and bring out the nuanced and complex sweetness from the apples.